 In Australia, a majority of these mining sites will be acquiring iron ore, but a variety of minerals are mined across the world using surface mining techniques.

-With great flexibility, surface mining incorporates a variety of techniques, including open-pit mining, hydraulic mining, quarrying, auger mining, heap leaching, and many more.
+With great flexibility, surface mining incorporates a variety of techniques.
+These include open-pit mining, hydraulic mining, quarrying, auger mining, heap leaching, and many more.

 That flexibility and breadth of techniques mean that there is a large range of surface mining equipment available for use.